AIR-DISCOVER/INT2/README.md

 python vis_interaction_scenario.py --scenario_path int2_dataset_example/interaction_scenario/complete_scenario/0/010213250706-010213264206.pickle
 ```

-The results will be saved by default in the output/visualization folder, including an XML file in CommonRoad format, frame-by-frame visualization images, and a complete video.
+The results will be saved by default in the output/visualization folder, including an XML file in <a href="https://gitlab.lrz.de/tum-cps/commonroad-scenarios/-/blob/master/documentation/XML_commonRoad_2020a.pdf">CommonRoad format</a>, frame-by-frame visualization images, and a complete video.

 The visualization of the interactive scenario segments split into 9.1-second lengths.